Yoga Therapy Training in Amsterdam

-It has been an amazing two-weeks of Yoga Therapy training in Amsterdam…actually, I am not going to lie, I think that none of us realized how intense these days would be, even at a personal level.
+It has been an amazing two-weeks of Yoga Therapy training in Amsterdam.
+Actually, I am not going to lie, I think that none of us realised how intense these days would be, even at a personal level.

 This kind of training, this beautiful work, is not for the faint-hearted.

 Let me warn you: there are no fancy studios with heated floors and trendy staff here.
 But there is a blackboard, large windows, and hard-working students who sometimes are so involved that forget to take a break.

 We finish the day exhausted and exhilarated at the same time, as we walk out into the frozen ground of the Vondelpark.
 The students say the same every day: “there is so much to learn!”, and yet they keep on asking for more.

 Once the Dalai Lama asked, “why do people insist on building their house from the roof?”, referring to how these days, people want to be “enlightened” before they build the foundation from the ground.
 First, you need to learn to work on the land, to plant the seeds, water the ground, and to wait for the sun.

 The Yoga Therapy Foundation Course 100-Hours is just what it says on the jar.
 It is the foundation on which students will build the next two years, the study that will determine the quality of their work in the future as yoga therapists.
 Learning to stand before you walk and before you run.

 The most intense part of the training involved learning how to do a really effective physical and emotional assessment of a new client.
 This may seem simple at first, but it is a rather complex process in which clinical observation and client communication are necessary skills to be learned.

 The small group allowed each student to receive the attention and the training they needed, according to their own specific needs.
 You did not find anyone at the back falling asleep, as you do in large groups!
 If they fell asleep, it was with full awareness and the love that the moment allowed (as one of the students came suffering from the flu).